 Follow your life plan and keep learning.
 Empower yourself with current knowledge and relevant skills.
 Don’t forget to improve your English continuously.
-This is important in any job.
-No one should be complacent in their job even if it is a stable one.
-In the current job market, change is the only constant thing.
-No one is indispensable!
+Communication skills are important in any job.
+No one should be complacent in their position even if it is a stable one.
+In the current job market, change is the only thing that’s constant.
 The only way to stay on your feet is to be positive, adaptable and competent.

 Be open to opportunities

-Explore other job opportunities in the company or organization you’re working for.
-Maybe there are other departments that can use your skills.
+Explore job opportunities within the company or organization you’re working for.
+See if there are other departments that can use your skills.
 If there are no internal opportunities, conduct a regular job search on your free time or during weekends.
 Actively network by attending job fairs, lectures and symposia.
 Keep your LinkedIn profile and resume up-to-date (have it ready at all times so you can quickly apply should an opportunity present itself).
-Have you heard about the Connector Program?
-It might be worth exploring.

 Know your worth

 Stop thinking negative thoughts and don’t put yourself down.
 No one will benefit from this, especially not you.
-Instead of self-pity, use your time on activities that will help you build a stronger mind.
-Have a broader view about life.
+Instead of indulging in self-pity, use your time on activities that will help strengthen your mind.
+Try to have a broader view about life.
 You are not your job (even if it sometimes feels like it) and there is more to life than work.
 You know that you are capable of so much more.
 Your time will come too, just stay positive.

 Sources: Living with a lack of job security, MindTools; Job insecurity stress, educba; and The perpetual anxiety of never knowing if my job will be abolished: How I deal with job insecurity, SonyaG, Offbeat home and life.
 Accessed September 12, 2019.